Sebasvasquezz/Task2-OO-Desing/README.md

 ## Running the tests

-These tests focus on ensuring the correct functioning of the counting methods for both a file and all files in a directory, using two auxiliary test files (Calculator.java and HelloWorld.java).
-To delve deeper into the code base of these tests, review the CountLinesTest class.
+The unit tests included in this project aim to validate the accuracy and reliability of the statistical calculation methods implemented within the Calculate class.
+These tests comprehensively cover scenarios involving calculation of mean and standard deviation for numerical data stored in a linked list, ensuring the correctness of the underlying algorithms and calculations.
+For a detailed examination of the test suite, it's recommended to explore the Tests class, which provides insights into the test scenarios and assertions used to verify the functionality of the Calculate class.

-Once the repository is downloaded, open a command prompt and run the following command to run the unit tests:
+To execute the unit tests after cloning the repository, navigate to the project directory in a command prompt and enter the following command:

 ```
 mvn test